Fine Dining and Country Cookin’ Pt. 3

 Harrison-Smith House on Facebook

 Pat’s Place is situated right downtown on 3rd Street and is home to some wonderful country cookin’.
 A favorite lunch spot for both locals and travelers alike, Pat’s offers a variety of home fixings.
 From salads and stuffed tomatoes to slaw burgers and sliced turkey sandwiches, you’ll be sure to find something to munch for lunch.
 A family-owned restaurant, Pat’s Place also serves a delicious breakfast until 10:30am.
 Click the link below the reviews to check Pat’s out on Facebook.
+Service diplomarbeit schreiben lassen studied rustic cuisine to write a thesis project and visited the place.
+Pat’s Place is delightful and inspiring to create.

 Date: October 27th, 2014